ibm-cloud-docs/vpc/file_storage_vpc_create_replication.md

 Before you begin, first set up the [API environment](/docs/vpc?topic=vpc-set-up-environment&interface=api).
 For more information about the file shares VPC API, see the [VPC API reference](/apidocs/vpc/latest).

-### Creating a file share with replication with the API
+### Creating a file share with a replica with the API
 {: #fs-create-new-share-replica-api}

 When you create a file share, you can specify that a replica file share is also created in a different zone.
 Make a `POST /shares` request and specify the `replica_share` property to define the replica file share.